Bimorph Lithium Niobate Piezoelectric Micromachined Ultrasonic Transducers: Discussion

 The LFE LN PMUT relied on post-processing steps, such as packaging and annealing, to achieve high performance.
 Understanding the underlying issues that necessitate these steps is valuable for future LN PMUT implementations.
 A closer look at the spurious modes excited in the unpackaged transducer [Fig. \ref{LDVMeas} (a)] reveals that the unwanted tones were also flexural modes, actuating different parts of the substrate.
 Therefore, the high modal density seen in Fig. \ref{LDVMeas} was attributed to weak energy confinement between the stiff 20~$\upmu$m LN and the relatively softer 200~$\upmu$m thick Si.
 Consequently, the packaging constrained the substrate, suppressing spurious modes [Fig. \ref{LDVMeas} (b)].
 Despite this improvement, the packaged device still exhibited poor mechanical and electrical performance, which was mitigated by a 400~$^\circ$C anneal in open air.
 While further studies are necessary to determine the exact mechanism, the improvement is preliminarily attributed to stress relaxation and possible changes in contact and interfaces; the exact mechanism remains to be investigated.

 The remaining parasitic feedthrough observed in the post-anneal electrical measurements (Fig. \ref{ElecMeas}) is critical for future LN sensor development.
 Although LN intrinsically exhibits low dielectric loss, parasitic feedthrough acts as a major bottleneck, limiting achievable performance.
-While this effect was partially mitigated with the anneal, residual parasitics constrain usable sensitivity, particularly near the parallel resonance.
+While this effect was partially mitigated by annealing, residual parasitics constrain the usable sensitivity, particularly near the parallel resonance.
 While thermal treatment appears beneficial, the fundamental origin of the feedthrough remains unresolved and warrants further studies.

+Beyond addressing parasitic effects, the thickness scalability of the P3F LN platform presents additional opportunities for optimization.
+The present structure features a thick P3F piezoelectric layer to prioritize robustness and voltage sensitivity, however, Fig. \ref{VarThicknessDisp} shows that reducing film thickness can substantially enhance transmit efficiency by increasing membrane compliance.
+P3F LN supports this flexibility, with high-quality P3F films demonstrated at thicknesses ranging from 100 nm to 300 $\upmu$m \cite{barrera_50_2026, cho_238-ghz_2024, kramer_acoustic_2025, matto_direct_2023}.
+As a result, future P3F LN PMUT implementations will focus on thickness scaling to maximize transmit efficiency while maintaining sufficient mechanical integrity for required operating conditions.